NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/2_create_extension_spec_walkthrough.rst

         └── spec
             └── create_extension_spec.py

 Open ``src/spec/create_extension_spec.py``.
-Technically, you could write the YAML extension files on your own, but we have provided a more convenient API in the :py:mod:`~pynwb.spec` for creating and managing extension.
+While you can write the YAML extension files on your own, we have provided a more convenient API in the :py:mod:`~pynwb.spec` for creating and managing extension.
 You will be modifying this file to create your own extension, but first let's walk through each piece.